 MMUN Position Papers

 The position papers are the collective building blocks of an overall, national position for the conference.
 It will be the foundation for all negotiation and debate at the MMUN conference.
 Delegates are asked to write a position paper on each topic on the committee’s agenda.
 If they are working with a partner, they may each work individually on a single issue, but must be sure that their positions do not contradict each other in principle.
-Both delegates must be knowledgeable about both topics and positions so both can participate during the debate and negotiations.

 A position paper is one to two pages long and contains: